Live in Asia

 Is $100k a good salary in 2026?

-On paper, yes, it is well above the US median.
+On paper, yes, it sounds like success.
 But in expensive American cities, after rent, a car payment, health insurance, and taxes, a $100k salary often leaves you feeling like you are just getting by.
 The number is fine.
 The environment eats it.

 Why doesn't six figures feel like enough anymore?